redux-zero/redux-zero/README.md

 Let's make an increment/decrement simple application:

-First create your store.
+First, create your store.
 This is where your application state will live:

 ```js
 /* store.js */